-As part of a series of Q&As spotlighting a member of the Emerging Leaders, Sarah Ringold — practice administrator at Texas Children's Hospital and membership chair for the RYP advisory committee — talked about why she joined a young professionals group at the Baker Institute:
+As part of a series of Q&As spotlighting a member of the Roundtable Young Professionals, Winston Elliott — chair of the RYP advisory committee — talked about why he joined the young professionals group at the Baker Institute:

-What drew you to the Baker Institute and the Emerging Leaders?
+What drew you to the Baker Institute and the Roundtable Young Professionals (RYP)?

-How does your Emerging Leader membership benefit your job or career?
+How does your RYP membership benefit your job or career?

 What has been your favorite program or event at the Baker Institute?

-What do you feel is the number one policy issue of our time in the U.S.?
+What do you feel is the No. 1 policy issue of our time in the U.S.?

 What makes Houston such a great place for young professionals?